Colorado State University Pueblo: Campus

 CSU Pueblo is located north of CO-47 in Pueblo, Colorado, a city of approximately 112,000 residents located in the Pikes Peak region of southern Colorado.
 The university's 275 acre main campus is located in the Belmont area of northern Pueblo.
 The original 850-acre land was donated to build the campus.
 In 1985, the university determined that the current campus and anticipated growth could be accommodated on 275 acres.
 Over time the university has sold the excess property.
 To the northwest of campus sits the Walking Stick Golf Course.

 The campus architecture style was called "Modern Aztec" by the designers in 1963.
 The unique architecture of the buildings earned a national award by the American Institute of Architects.
 Most campus buildings reflect the International Style of the 1960s.
 Today, there are 18 buildings, numerous baseball and softball fields, a soccer/lacrosse complex and the ThunderBowl.
 These include an administration building, student center, library, child care center and student recreation center which is adjacent to the university's primary athletic complex, Massari Arena.

 The campus began a major renovation in 2007, as renovations were made to Massari Arena and construction began on the new student recreation center, which was completed in time for the start of the 2008–2009 academic year.
 In 2011, a multimillion-dollar renovation project was completed on the university's Library and Academic Resources Center (LARC) and a 1.2 megawatt solar array, as well as construction of three new residence halls (Culebra, Crestone, and Greenhorn).
 The LARC was LEED Platinum certified by the U.S. Green Building Council, the council's highest certification.

 The newly renovated Occhiato Student Center opened in January 2018.
 Future plans include expanding the soccer facility to provide for more services and to allow the addition of a lacrosse program.
 Construction on the General Classroom Building began in the summer of 2014, located just west of the Chemistry Building.

+ThunderBowl

+The ThunderBowl, previously known the Neta and Eddie DeRose ThunderBowl, is an eight thousand person capacity artificial turf stadium on the CSU Pueblo campus, east of the Rawlings Sports Complex.
+It was built in 2008 using donations made by the Pueblo community and CSU Pueblo alumni and is primarily used by the ThunderWolves football team.

 Organization

 Administration

-The Board of Governors presides over the Colorado State University System (CSU System), which comprises Colorado State University, Colorado State University Pueblo and Colorado State University Global.
-The Board of Governors consists of nine voting members appointed by thegGovernor of Colorado and confirmed by the Colorado State Senate and four elected non-voting members.
+A board of governors presides over the Colorado State University System (CSU System), which comprises Colorado State University, Colorado State University Pueblo, and Colorado State University Global.
+The board consists of nine voting members appointed by the governor of Colorado and confirmed by the Colorado State Senate and four elected non-voting members.
 Voting members are community leaders from many fields, including agriculture, business, and public service.
 A student and faculty representative from each university act as non-voting board members.
 The board also appoints a chancellor to oversee both university presidents.